"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Males are pretty tough cookies in this universe, they’re no clowns–laughing stocks for the chicks of the movie to boss around.

-Also, there’s another scene you might deem problematic, if you’re a member of the…
+Also, there’s another scene you might find problematic, if you’re a member of the…

 …“Modern Audience.”